Skip to main content

 · One min read

 The Nairobi Declaration on Fostering a Connected and Empowered Africa was adopted by African Digital and Tech Ministers on 25th April 2024.
-The declaration sets ambitious goals for internet access expansion, digital skills training, and collaborative frameworks to drive innovation and economic growth.
-It represents a united front in Africa's quest to become a leading force in the global digital landscape, emphasizing equality, inclusion, and sustainable development.
+The declaration outlines a comprehensive digital transformation strategy that includes goals for internet access expansion, digital skills training, and collaborative frameworks to drive innovation and economic growth.
+By promoting digital inclusion technology and emphasizing the role of sustainable technology, the declaration positions Africa as a rising leader in the global digital landscape.
+Below is the full text of this landmark agreement that defines Africa’s digital future.
 Below, you can explore the full text of this landmark agreement that charts the course for Africa's digital future.

 Made in Africa: An African Perspective to the Design, Deployment and Governance of AI